Table of Contents

-Not only that, but going on your first bike trip alone can be a nerve-racking experience.
-The instinct is to team up with a partner or friend, but it’s not always possible – and personally, I’ve found that waiting for others has held me back from going on adventures.
+Going on your first bike trip alone can be a nerve-racking experience.
+The instinct is to team up with a partner or friend, but it’s not always possible – I’ve previously found that waiting for others has held me back from going on adventures…

-In light of this, I’ve created this portal to provide women with enough resources and inspiration to go from dreaming about a bike trip, to building the confidence to get out there and explore the world on a bike!
-I believe that by understanding how to deal with various situations as a solo women cyclist, you can reduce any fears or anxieties you may have.
+In light of this, I’ve created this portal to provide women with enough resources and inspiration to go from dreaming about a bike trip, to building the confidence to get out there and explore the world on a bike.
+I believe that by understanding how to deal with various situations (perhaps more so as a solo women cyclist), you can reduce any fears or anxieties you may have.

 I haven’t listed any specific advice for women travellers here.
 Instead, click through the following links with the contact information for the solo women cyclists I’ve met, hosted, cycled with, read about and followed on social media.

-These women are all great role models, and many have written on their blogs about how to deal with issues unique to travelling as a woman.
+These women are great role models, and many have written on their blogs about how to deal with issues unique to travelling as a solo woman.
 I hope this portal helps!

 Touring Websites and Groups For Women Travellers